-Cornell's Philosophy Department is home to a distinguished tradition of philosophical research and teaching.
-Founded at Cornell in 1891 with an endowment from Henry W. Sage, its courses, seminars, workshops, reading groups, and informal common-room discussions continue to be a vital part of intellectual life at Cornell.
-Students at every level and in every area of intellectual endeavor find opportunity to engage with great philosophical ideas and problems and develop the critical and analytical skills necessary for advancing our understanding of them.
+The Sage School of Philosophy has a distinguished tradition of philosophical research and teaching.
+Students at every level and in every area of intellectual endeavor find opportunity to engage with great philosophical ideas and problems and develop the critical thinking and analytical skills necessary for advancing our understanding of them.

 In her new book, “Unshrinking: How to Face Fatphobia,” Prof. Kate Manne draws on personal experience as well as scientific research.Read more

 The award honors “standout pieces that successfully blend philosophical argumentation with an op-ed writing style.”Read more

 The key to funny sarcasm is found in empathy, says professor David Shoemaker, who studies the moral psychology of humor.Read more